PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-10 04:38:48
+Last updated: 2024-04-10 04:41:13
-Random Quote: Our power comes from the perception of our power. - Mikhail Gorbachev
+Random Quote: But what is grief, if not love persevering? - Vision